Madonna and sexuality: Impact on popular culture

-Attributed effects in media
+Discussions and attributed impacts

 Madonna set the trend for promoting a highly sexualized form of femininity, that was challenging, and transformed popular culture.

 — —Scholars Berrin Yanıkkaya and Angelique Nairn (2020).

 A representation of Madonna subduing a man.
 It's channeling her outfit during the Confessions Tour in the equestrian segment.

 In 2000, British magazine New Statesman said that Madonna "irrevocably changed the media image of female sexuality".

-Some credits relies she brought to the mainstream awareness various issues, as researcher Brian Longhurst from University of Salford summed up that "it is argued that her videos and books, bring forms of sexual representation, which had been hidden, into the mainstream".
-To scholar Brian McNair, Madonna's figure announced the arrival of a new phase in Western sexual culture.
+Some scholars credit Madonna with bringing issues into the mainstream.
+Researcher Brian Longhurst from University of Salford summarized this view, stating, "it is argued that her videos and books, bring forms of sexual representation, which had been hidden, into the mainstream".
+Scholar Brian McNair similarly suggested that Madonna's figure announced the arrival of a new phase in Western sexual culture.
+In The Twentieth Century in 100 Moments (2016), authors observed many examples and how today celebrities are open in ways "unimaginable a hundred years ago", and referring on Madonna: "Perhaps more than anyone else, [she] swayed American culture in that direction at the tail end of the twentieth century".

-Other group similarly explored how she pionereed or introduced to the mainstream new connotations in sexuality and other areas.
-Some called her a "trailblazer".
-Semiotician Marcel Danesi believes Madonna introduced a new form of feminism, liberating women to express their sexuality on "their own terms".
-Professor Patrice Oppliger, held "Madonna pioneered a more powerful, if crass, version of women's sexuality".
+Some commentators similarly discussed Madonna's role in bringing new connotations of sexuality in mainstream culture, and was described as a "trailblazer" in this regard.
+Semiotician Marcel Danesi argued Madonna introduced a new form of feminism, liberating women to express their sexuality on "their own terms".
+Professor Patrice Oppliger has made a similar observation.
 In Queer in the Choir Room (2014), Michelle Parke goes further saying "Madonna single-handedly accelerated the battle between opposing ideas of appropriate expression of female sexuality".
-British journalist Matt Cain argued Madonna brought female sexuality "front and centre".
-In Gauntlett's view, Madonna did not invent sexiness in pop, but she could be credited with bringing a female desiring gaze to centre stage.
-To Simone, "Madonna's sexiness was different, more brutal.
-And it would only become more so as time went on".
+Likewise, in his view British journalist Matt Cain argued she brought female sexuality "front and centre".
+In Gauntlett's view, she did not invent sexiness in pop, but she could be credited with bringing a female desiring gaze to centre stage.
 The staff of The New Zealand Herald regards Madonna as a "pioneer" of intelligent sex appeal.
 Editors of Controversial Images (2012), credited that "the unprecedented visibility of sexuality" which Madonna embraced, has also contributed to the creation of the pop music diva—a powerful female music performer who explores sexuality openly and purposefully.
 E. San Juan Jr. commented "she is credited too with the exercise of 'gender-free sex', blurring the male/female boundaries by flirting with bisexuality, multiple partners and cross-dressing" among other things.
 In 2012, Sara Marcus devoted an article in Salon as "a celebration of the way she changed sexual mores".
-Paglia even praised her for "having changed the way millions of young women" of her generation think about sexuality.

-Madonna's impact was also discussed alongside the pornographic theme, mainly in the 1990s.
-With her Sex book alone, McNair believes she strongly influenced the sexual culture and politics at that time, because it broke a number of taboos.
-Her influence was also perceived in prostitution culture; Cheryl Overs, a spokesperson of the pro-prostitution organization Network of Sex Work Projects, understands Madonna to have aided in the normalization of prostitution in malestream culture.
-She then credits Madonna with making their work very much easier in the 1980s.